Freedom of commerce and industry

 Freedom of Commerce and Industry (Liberté du commerce et de l'industrie) is a French legal principle established during the French Revolution governing economic activities.
-It describes am economically liberal regulatory framework characterized by free market access and competition, while allowing for public authorities to intervene for regulatory purposes.
+It describes an economically liberal regulatory framework characterized by free market access and competition, while allowing for public authorities to intervene for regulatory purposes.

 Relationship with related concepts

 While French legal terminology historically emphasized the term "freedom of commerce and industry", the Constitutional Council of France introduced the concept of "freedom to undertake" (liberté d'entreprendre) in 1982.
 Other liberal economies often employ broader terms, such as "economic freedom", as seen in Article 27 of the Swiss Constitution.

 French jurists have debated distinctions between these terminologies.
 Some argue that "freedom to undertake" is a subset of the broader "freedom of commerce and industry", which includes competitive freedoms.
 Others contend that "freedom to undertake" encompasses various specialized freedoms, including professional freedoms.

 Legal foundations

 The legal recognition of freedom of commerce and industry varies globally, from explicit constitutional provisions to inferred guarantees through broader freedoms.